Karmavil/Parselo/README.md

 ### What is it?

-Parselo is both an application and a library.
+Parselo is both an application and library.
 Meaning, once it is successfully built and tested it should be ready for both:

 * Run as a standalone application

 * Be incorporated into an existing application that uses GTK.
-Like a window widget of functionalities you open from the menus of your application.
+Like a window widget of functionalities you can open from the menu of your application once it's integrated to do so.

 ### What it does?